Dealing with your mortgage arrears

 - work overtime or take a second job even for a few months

 - take in a lodger or rent out a room in your home and remember you can have tax concession on this income.
 Find out more on the SpareRoom website

 - reduce the cost of household bills like water, gas, electricity or insurance

 - apply to a charity for an extra grant, for example, because you meet the eligibility criteria such as, your occupation, you are a veteran, illness, disability or your religion.
 A grant is unlikely to be available for mortgage arrears but help with other financial commitments will produce some spare money to pay the mortgage arrears - see fundsonline.org.uk.
 You can get help to apply from a CAB adviser.

 If you have an endowment mortgage, you could think about giving up your endowment policy or selling it off to an investor.
 This will provide you with a lump sum of money which you can use to help pay off the debt.
 However, you should think very carefully before doing this and get independent financial advice.
 You will need to find another way to pay off your mortgage loan and you will also need to find alternative life insurance cover.
 You will also need to find out whether there would be any penalties or other costs involved in bringing your endowment policy to an end.
 Get independent financial advice first.

 If you’re sure that you want to sell your endowment policy, the Association of Policy Market Makers (APMM) can give you advice and help you sell your policy.
-You can contact the Association on 0845 011 9406, or look on their website at www.apmm.org.
+Find out more on the Association of Policy Market Makers website or phone 0845 011 9406.

 You might be thinking of taking out a loan, or borrowing money from someone you know to help you pay off the mortgage debt.
 Don’t borrow money from someone you know unless you know them well and can trust them.
 Be careful not to borrow from loan sharks.